CompetitiveCodingLeetcode/LeetcodeEasy/LinkedList/readme.md

 because if we make head reference to null still each node contains a reference in terms of the prev pointer

 - Space Complexity: O(1)

+### why you prefer merge sort in linked list and quick sort in arrays?

+-